defold/doc/docs/en/manuals/light.md

 `range`
 : The light radius in world units.

-The point light position comes from the game object's world position.
 The effective range is multiplied by the smallest absolute axis of the game object's world scale.

 ![Point light range](images/light/point_light_range.png)